nvdaes/readFeeds/readme.md

 Opens a dialog with the following controls:

 * Filter by: An edit box to search previously saved feeds.
-* A list of the saved feeds.
+* A list of the saved feeds, focused when the dialog is opened.
 * List of articles: Opens a dialog which presents the articles list from your current feed.
 Select the article you want to read and press Enter or Open web page of selected article button to open the corresponding page in your browser.
 Press About article button to open a dialog showing title and link of the selected article; from this dialog, you'll be able to copy this info to the clipboard.
 * Open feed: Opens the selected feed in the default application.
 * Open feed as HTML: Opens the selected feed in the default web browser.
 You will be able to show or hide publication dates and buttons to copy information about articles to clipboard.